RHEGED | Health issues that can effect WSS

 WHAT TREATMENT IS AVAILABLE?

 Realistically, treatment is often unrewarding but if the pressure can be kept within normal limits, the progression of the condition may be halted for considerable periods.
 Medical treatment, in the form of eye drops applied daily, is usually the 1st choice but surgical procedures are also available.
-These procedures are aimed at increasing the outflow of fluid from the eye, but there may be complications which require further surgery.
+These procedures are aimed at increasing the outflow of fluid from the eye, but there may be complications that require further surgery.
 Research continues into appropriate & successful methods of controlling this distressing condition.

 IS GLAUCOMA INHERITED?